google/mount-zip/README.md

 **37**
 :   Wrong password.
 The ZIP archive contains an encrypted file, and the provided
-    password does not allow to decrypt it.
+    password does not decrypt it.
 Use `--force` to bypass the password verification.

 **45**